mike-344/library/README.md

 # library
-Changing original app to use classes
+Change original app to use classes